the best way to get started?

 Can I use a scope?

-A spotting scope yes, a rifle scope no. The rules require iron sights for all matches except for the 500 yard match.
+A spotting scope yes, a rifle scope yes.
+The rules allow for scopes in all matches.

 What Targets do you use?